I’m pretty sure most people around the world who aren’t living with Lyme think the symptom list is this simple and straightforward:

 If you suspect that someone you know has undiagnosed Lyme, consider sending them this post, along with this link to help them find a Lyme literate doctor.
 Maybe together, by reaching out to one person at a time (even to our doctors) about the Lyme epidemic, we can make a difference.

-Tagged: ALS, alzheimers, Babesia, bartonella, checklist, chronic fatigue, coinfections, great immitator, herxing, lyme disease, lyme literate doctor, symptom list, symptoms, tick borne infections, ticks
+Tagged: ALS, alzheimers, Babesia, bartonella, burning feet, checklist, chronic fatigue, coinfections, foot pain, great immitator, herxing, lyme disease, lyme literate doctor, pain, symptom list, symptoms, tick borne infections, ticks